 - immigration history where you have previously spent time in the UK.

-*All prospective students should ensure that they will meet BIMM’s course entry requirements, including English language requirements specific to the course they wish to study.
+*All prospective students should ensure that they will meet BIMM Institute’s course entry requirements, including English language requirements specific to the course they wish to study.

 Once we have reviewed this information, we may refer to you for further information depending on your specific circumstances.

-In particular, if we have any concerns that UKVI may refuse your Tier 4 visa application, we may require further evidence from you prior to issuing a CAS to assess the likelihood of your application being approved.
-Once we have completed our assessment, if we are of the opinion that a Tier 4 student visa application is likely to be refused, we reserve the right to not issue a CAS.
+In particular, if we have any concerns that UKVI may refuse your Student visa application, we may require further evidence from you prior to issuing a CAS to assess the likelihood of your application being approved.
+Once we have completed our assessment, if we are of the opinion that a Student visa application is likely to be refused, we reserve the right to not issue a CAS.

-An overview of how to apply for a Tier 4 student visa, including information on processing times, the Immigration Health Surcharge and UKVI’s visa application fees can be found here: https://www.gov.uk/tier-4-general-visa
+An overview of how to apply for a Student visa, including information on processing times, the Immigration Health Surcharge and UKVI’s visa application fees can be found here: www.gov.uk/study-uk-student-visa

-Detailed UKVI Policy Guidance for students with a Tier 4 student visa, including information on how to make an application and information on conditions of stay and work rights and restrictions can be found here: https://www.gov.uk/government/publications/guidance-on-application-for-uk-visa-as-tier-4-student
+Detailed UKVI Policy Guidance for students under the Student Route, including information on how to make an application and information on conditions of stay and work rights and restrictions can be found here: www.gov.uk/government/publications

 UKVI requires that all sponsors must comply with specific rules and obligations including:

-- checking that all students have permission to study in the UK, keeping copies of evidence checked and updating this as needed (depending on the immigration status, we will keep a copy of the passport ID page, evidence of entry, visa/Biometric Residence Permit (BRP) and ATAS certificate if applicable);
+- checking that all students have permission to study in the UK, keeping copies of evidence checked and updating this as needed (depending on the immigration status, we will keep a copy of the passport ID page, evidence of entry, visa/Biometric Residence Permit (BRP);

 - carrying out thorough assessments to ensure that students are ‘genuine’ students before assigning a CAS;

-- ensuring that students with a Tier 4 visa comply with UKVI’s and their sponsor’s rules on engagement, attendance and absence;
+- ensuring that students with a Student visa comply with UKVI’s and their sponsor’s rules on engagement, attendance and absence;

-- keeping up to date and historic contact details for Tier 4 students;
+- keeping up to date and historic contact details for international students;

 - reporting to UKVI:

-- if the student with a Tier 4 visa fails to register/enrol as required;
+- if the student with a Student visa fails to register/enrol as required;

-- if the sponsor is concerned that a student is breaching the conditions of their Tier 4 visa; or
+- if the sponsor is concerned that a student is breaching the conditions of their Student visa; or

 - if the student leaves the course early or there is a relevant change in circumstances of the student or the sponsor.